Yannpink/pinksale-knowledge/Contract Developers.md

 # Contract Developers

 ## Overview
 This document lists verified contract developers for blockchain projects.
-When contacting these developers, mention that you got the contact from Saul Pink for better discounts.
+When contacting these developers, mention that you got the contact from Saul Pink - The owner of Pinksale for better discounts.

 1. Blade